Plants give us oxygen for the lungs and for the soul.

-Now that you’re more aware of the benefits plants can bring to your bedroom, as well as hopefully having a better idea of which plants you’d like to introduce into your space, let’s get to the exciting part with ten of my top styling tips!
+Now, let’s get to the exciting part with ten of my top styling tips!
 One of the many great things about introducing greenery is that you don’t have to spend a fortune to create a beautiful and inspiring sleep sanctuary.
 All you need is the basic design principles below; simplicity really is key.

 1. Choose a neutral colour scheme

 Before you even start to think about the plants themselves, you need to think about your bedroom as the background canvas in which to show them off in their best light.
 To make greenery pop, I would advise sticking to a neutral colour palette.